secretstartups/handbook/product/fulfillment-guide/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-## Overview

-You can learn more about Fulfillment, what we do, our priorities and our roadmap by reading the [Fulfillment Direction](/direction/fulfillment).

-This page is for product and process documentation.

-## Key Links
+## Key Fulfillment Documentation links

 1. [Fulfillment Direction](/direction/fulfillment): Outlines the Fulfillment vision and what we are working on next.
+2. [docs.gitlab.com Subscription documentation](https://docs.gitlab.com/ee/subscriptions/): includes customer-facing documentation around GitLab subscriptions, including Customer Portal (customers.gitlab.com) information.
-2. Fulfillment Guide (this page): documentation around CustomersDot Admin tools and process documentation that is not part of the [core product documentation](https://docs.gitlab.com/).
+3. Fulfillment Guide (this page): documentation around CustomersDot Admin tools and process documentation that is not part of the docs.gitlab.com Subscription documentation above.
-3. [Dev - Fulfillment Sub Department](/handbook/engineering/development/fulfillment/): R&D team, priorities, prioritization processes, and more.
+4. [Dev - Fulfillment Sub Department](/handbook/engineering/development/fulfillment/): R&D team, priorities, prioritization processes, and more.
-4. [Internal Handbook - Fulfillment](https://internal-handbook.gitlab.io/handbook/product/fulfillment/): documentation that can't be in the public handbook.
+5. [Internal Handbook - Fulfillment](https://internal-handbook.gitlab.io/handbook/product/fulfillment/): documentation that can't be in the public handbook.
 Minimize this to only [Not Public](/handbook/communication/confidentiality-levels/#not-public) information, such as revenue-based KPIs or sensitive project documentation.
+6. [UX Scorecards for Fulfillment](https://gitlab.com/groups/gitlab-org/-/epics/2015): A good way to see Fulfillment workflows in action is to view our scorecards.
+This is when we take a critical look at our UX and see where we can improve.

+## How to connect with us

+If your question is not answered by the key links above or this guide:

+* For help with a license error, resending a license or other support requests, [create an internal issue for the support team](/handbook/support/internal-support).
+* For general product questions, try the [#Questions](https://gitlab.slack.com/archives/C0AR2KW4B) Slack channel.
+* Reach out to [#s_fulfillment](https://gitlab.slack.com/archives/CMJ8JR0RH) with non-customer specific purchasing or provisioning questions, or to escalate an outage in our purchasing workflow.

 ## Fulfillment Feature Availability